Rashaad Penny Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - Against the Cardinals, Penny's 18.5 rushing yards per game over his four career matchups are 50.0 fewer than his over/under in Sunday's game.

-- The Cardinals have the NFL's 11th-ranked defense against the run, giving up 109.4 yards per game.
+- Penny will go up against a Cardinals squad that allows 109.4 rushing yards per game and is the NFL's 11th-ranked rush defense.

-- This season the Cardinals are ranked first in the NFL in rushing touchdowns allowed (eight).
+- This season the Cardinals have allowed eight rushing TDs.
+They are ranked first in the NFL in that category.

 Recent Performances

-- In last week's contest against the Lions, Penny carried the ball 25 times for 170 yards (6.8 yards per carry) and scored two touchdowns.
+- Penny put together a 170-yard rushing performance in last week's matchup with the Lions, carrying the ball 25 times (averaging 6.8 yards per carry) while scoring two touchdowns.

-- Penny has 344 yards on 53 carries (114.7 ypg) with three rushing touchdowns in his last three games.
+- In his last three games, Penny has 344 rushing yards (114.7 per game) on 53 carries with three touchdowns.

 Penny's Seattle Teammates